tomcdonald/personal-website/content/authors/admin_previous_name/_index.md

 highlight_name: true
 ---

-I am currently a PhD student in the Machine Learning Group at The University of Manchester, working on physics-informed probabilistic deep learning under the supervision of Dr Mauricio Álvarez.
-Previously, I obtained my masters and undergraduate degrees in the Computer Science and Physics departments respectively at The University of Sheffield, and I have also worked as an analyst in the energy sector and as a summer research intern at Spotify.
+I am currently a Senior Machine Learning Technologist at Ofcom, working within the Online Safety Group on research relating to recommender systems, and more broadly, responsible AI.
+I obtained my PhD from The University of Manchester in 2024, where I worked within the Centre for AI Fundamentals on physics-informed probabilistic deep learning under the supervision of Dr Mauricio Álvarez.
+During my PhD, in 2022, I worked as a research intern at Spotify on bandit algorithms for podcast recommendation.
+Prior to my PhD and MSc, I also have experience working as an analyst in the energy sector.

+*Previously known as Thomas M. McDonald.*

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/thomas_mcdonald_cv.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/thomas_baldwin_mcdonald_cv.pdf" "newtab" >}}CV{{< /staticref >}}.